 EUROPEAN HERITAGE DAYS

 Boasting such iconic buildings as the Eiffel Tower, the Sacré Cœur Basilica and the Arc de Triomphe, Paris has a wealth of heritage.
-On the third weekend of September each year, numerous monuments in Paris region open up to the public for the European Heritage Days (dates to be announced).
+On the third weekend of September each year, numerous monuments in Paris region open up to the public for the European Heritage Days (17 and 18 September 2022).

 More info about the European Heritage Days in Paris

 New exhibitions are a major feature of the back-to-school period in September.

 The Musée Jacquemart-André is shining the spotlight on one of the most prominent late-18th century Romantic artists in Europe, Johann Heinrich Füssli, with a major retrospective comprising 60-odd works by the painter.

 The Musée d’Art Moderne de la Ville de Paris is presenting a retrospective of Oskar Kokoschka, one of the greatest Austrian artists of the 20th century, starting on 23 September 2022.